 <Note: This Graphic is interactive if embedded in html online>

+[It’s not clear to me what the measures are here on the vertical axis – presumably not dollars, or an index – need to specify]

-Since the late-1980s, the ‘American Dream’ has continued to become more elusive.
-According to the Federal Reserve, the share of wealth held by the top 1% of Americans has steadily increased from approximately 23.5% in 1989 to approximately 32.7% in 2019; meanwhile, the share of assets held by Black, Hispanic and other minorities has remained largely stagnant throughout.
-In addition, traditional avenues for advancement have become even more unattainable; using data from US News & World Report, between 2000 and 2020, annual tuition at private universities increased 154%, and, at public universities, it rose a staggering 181% for out-of-state students and an eye-watering 221% for in-state students.
+The American Dream has become more elusive over the last thirty years.
+The share of wealth held by the top 1% of Americans has increased from 24% in 1989 to 33% in 2019; the share of assets held by Black, Hispanic and other minorities has remained largely stagnant.
+In addition, traditional avenues for advancement have become ever more expensive: between 2000 and 2020 annual tuition at private universities increased by 154% and by a staggering 181% for out-of-state students and 221% for in-state students at public universities.
 The two decades leading up to 2007 now seem more like a pale copy of the ‘Gilded Age,’ a lull before the storm.

 Nationalism, Populism, Isolationism